 Technically, you can set up and run a store using WordPress and WooCommerce with just your hosting plan and domain name.
 You can use free extensions to keep your costs to a minimum.

 However, you might eventually need to buy premium extensions to add more functionality to your website.
-Premium extensions from the official WooCommerce extension store range from $49 to $299 billed annually.
+Premium extensions from the official WooCommerce extension store range from US$49 to US$299 billed annually.
 You can also buy extensions outside the official store for a one-time or recurring fee, but you must do your due diligence before you do so.

 With Shopify, you don’t need separate hosting for your website.
-Buying a domain is also not required, but then you will have to use the Shopify branded subdomain.
-If you want to use your own domain name (which is better for branding and other reasons), you have to buy it separately through Shopify or another third-party provider.
+Buying a domain is also not required, but then you will have to use the Shopify-branded subdomain.
+If you want to use your domain name (which is better for branding and other reasons), you must buy it separately through Shopify or another third-party provider.

-Shopify plans start at $29 per month for basic, $79 per month for Shopify plan, and $299 per month for advanced.
-Enterprise-level plans start at $2,000.
+Shopify plans start at A$56 per month for Basic, A$149 per month for Shopify plan, and A$575 per month for Advanced.
+Enterprise-level plans start at A$2,300.

 Another cost consideration for Shopify is the transaction fees.
-If you are using Shopify Payments, you won’t be charged transaction fees.
+If you use Shopify Payments, you won’t be charged transaction fees, but credit card fees will apply.
 However, Shopify Payments is not available in all countries.
-If using third-party payment processors, you will be charged a transaction fee which is applied per each order.
+If using third-party payment processors, you will be charged a transaction fee, which is applied per order.

-Price-wise, WooCommece may not be the cheapest option for your eCommerce website even if the platform is free because your business may require a lot of premium extensions and custom solutions in the long run.
+Price-wise, WooCommerce may not be the cheapest option for your website, even if the platform is free, because your business may require a lot of premium extensions and custom solutions in the long run.
 But it is an affordable option when you are just starting your business.

 Build time

-Setting up a WooCommerce store has a few more steps compared to Shopify.
-You need to get hosting and domain name from a provider, install WordPress on your hosting server, install WooCommerce and then set up your eCommerce store with the help of the WooCommerce Wizard.
+Setting up a WooCommerce store takes a few more steps than Shopify.
+You need to get hosting and a domain name from a provider, install WordPress on your hosting server, install WooCommerce and then set up your e-commerce store with the help of the WooCommerce Wizard.

-Overall, the whole process of setting up WooCommerce is not that complicated but involves more steps.
-Shopify’s process makes it a lot easier to set up an eCommerce website.
+Overall, the whole process of setting up WooCommerce is not that complicated, but it involves more steps.
+Shopify’s process makes it a lot easier to set up an e-commerce website.

 Ease of use

-WordPress/WooCommerce eCommerce sites also require hands-on management which means you need to manage updates, keep backups, and beef up the security of your website.
-This means you either have to do this yourself or hire in-house staff to manage your website or hire a third-party design and development company to do website maintenance for you.
+WordPress/WooCommerce sites also require hands-on management.
+That means you need to manage updates, keep backups, and beef up the security of your website.
+You have to do these yourself, hire in-house staff, or hire a third-party design and development company to do website maintenance for you.

-Both platforms are easy to use but Shopify is a bit more intuitive and doesn’t require a lot of hands-on maintenance.
+Both platforms are easy to use, but Shopify is a bit more intuitive and doesn’t require much hands-on maintenance.

 Customisation

-You can tweak the appearance of your chosen theme (fonts, colour, and sometimes layout depending on the theme you are using) through the WordPress customizer or via a page builder of your choice.
+You can tweak the appearance of your chosen theme (fonts, colour, and sometimes layout, depending on the theme you are using) through the WordPress customiser or via a page builder of your choice.

-It is also possible to edit the code of the theme itself, but this must be done by a professional.
+It is also possible to edit the theme’s code itself, but this must be done by a professional.
 If you want a truly unique website, you can have someone develop a bespoke theme for you.

 With Shopify, you can also customise the appearance of your store.
-The theme editor enables you to tweak the elements in the theme that you have chosen for your website.
+The theme editor enables you to tweak the elements in the theme you chose for your website.
 Some Shopify themes even enable you to add snippets of HTML or Liquid code that can be rendered in the template, section, or block that contains the setting.
-You can also edit the theme code but doing so may make it ineligible for automatic updates.
+You can also edit the theme code, but doing so may make it ineligible for automatic updates.

 Scalability

-When you’re business is ready to scale up, will your eCommerce platform be able to keep up?
+When your business is ready to scale up, will your e-commerce platform be able to keep up?

 WooCommerce is designed to be scalable.
-The core software has good enough features for a basic eCommerce store.
-WooCommerce allows you to add unlimited products and product variations from the get-go.
+The core software has features that are good enough for a basic e-commerce store.
+It allows you to add unlimited products and product variations from the get-go.

 But keep in mind that you have to ensure that your hosting can keep up with the growing demands of your website and upgrade your hosting plan as needed.